Sequential Cohort Selection under Uncertainty: Fairness Metrics

 An alternative approach is to adopt the maximum operator, which ensures that the most significant fairness violation dominates the overall penalty.
-In this method, the overall fairness penalty is given by
+In this method, the overall fairness violation is given by

-This approach is particularly useful when it is critical to guard against any severe deviation from fairness, as it directly penalizes the worst-case scenario among the fairness metrics.
+This approach is particularly useful when it is critical to protect against any severe deviation from fairness, as it directly penalizes the worst-case scenario among the fairness metrics.

-\section{Experiments in the One-shot Setting.}
+\section{Experiments in the One-shot Setting}

-Experiments are performed \emph{in simulation}, as the interactive nature of the task means that evaluations on static datasets are impossible.
-We base the simulator $P^*$ on a university admission data \cite{kleine2022meritocracy}.
-This allows us to study realistic admission dynamics while maintaining control over the environment.
+Experiments are conducted \emph{in simulation}, as the interactive nature of the decision process prevents evaluation on static datasets.
+We construct a simulator $P^*$ based on a university admissions dataset \cite{kleine2022meritocracy}.
+This can allow to study realistic admission dynamics while maintaining control over the environment.
 Using a simulator based on actual data, we can test different policies in a consistent and repeatable way, without needing access to real-time decision-making or sensitive student records.

-We test both policies ( logistic and neural network) defined in section~\ref{sec:algorithm} in our experiments.
-For the \textbf{neural network} policy, we use a feedforward network that maps features to admission probabilities.
-The architecture consists of two hidden layers with ReLU activations, each followed by dropout to prevent overfitting.
-The final layer outputs a probability via a sigmoid activation, representing the likelihood of admitting a given applicant.
-This structure offers greater flexibility than a simple linear model, to capture more complex and nonlinear patterns in the feature space.
+We evaluate both policy classes introduced in Section~\ref{sec:algorithm}: a \textbf{logistic policy} and a \textbf{neural network policy}.
+The neural policy is implemented as a feedforward network that maps applicant features to admission probabilities.
+It consists of two hidden layers with ReLU activations, followed by dropout for regularization, and a final sigmoid output layer producing admission probabilities.
+In practice, we found that deeper architectures did not provide significant performance gains in our setting, while increasing computational cost and training instability.
+Two hidden layers were sufficient to capture the relevant nonlinearities in the admission decision problem.

-The \textbf{outcome prediction model} ($P(y \mid x, a)$) is defined here as a Bayesian multivariate linear regression model~\cite{minka2000bayesian} trained on historical data from previously admitted students and their academic outcomes.
+The \textbf{outcome prediction model} ($P(\Pout \mid \Pfeat, \Pact)$) is defined here as a Bayesian multivariate linear regression model~\cite{minka2000bayesian} trained on historical data from previously admitted students and their academic outcomes.
 To account for uncertainty in future outcomes, we use \emph{posterior predictive sampling} during policy evaluation to sample possible outcomes from the posterior predictive distribution of the model.
 It lets us evaluate the admission policy using different possible student outcomes, without needing to retrain or change the model.